 \subsubsection{Impact of Pool Depth.}

-In the previous experiment, we observe how varying the number of topics interacts with the varying number of participating groups to build a reusable test collection while keeping the pool depth fixed.
+In the previous experiment, we observe how varying the number of topics interacts with varying the number of participating groups to build a reusable test collection while keeping the pool depth fixed.
 In this experiment, we also change the pool depth along with the number of topics and the number of groups.
 The experimental setup for this experiment is the same as discussed in the previous experiment except we vary the pool depth $p$ where $p$ takes values from the set $\{20, 40, 60, 80, 100\}$.

 The results for this experiment are reported in {\bf Figure \ref{Figure:pool_variation}}.
 The top row represents results for $\tau_{ap}$ whereas the bottom rows present results for Max Drop.
 The columns of Figure \ref{Figure:pool_variation} indicate the number of topics sampled for each of those pool depth variations.
-Due to space constraints, we report the results where the runs are ranked using MAP.
-Please note that from the previous experiments, considering it's limitation discussed above, we already know that increasing the number of topics does not improve the reusability of a test collection when the pool depth is 100.
-The conclusion still holds at each varying pool depth reported in Figure \ref{Figure:pool_variation}.
+Here, we report the results where the runs are ranked using MAP.
+From the previous experiments, considering the limitations discussed above, we already know that increasing the number of topics does not improve the reusability of a test collection when the pool depth is 100.
+This still holds at each varying pool depth reported in Figure \ref{Figure:pool_variation}.

-By observing Figure \ref{Figure:pool_variation}, we find that for a fixed number of topics, increasing the pool depth improves the AUC in terms of $\tau_{ap}$ and lowers the value of AUC, which indicates a better quality test collection.
+By observing Figure \ref{Figure:pool_variation}, we find that for a fixed number of topics, increasing the pool depth improves the AUC in terms of $\tau_{ap}$ and lowers the value of AUC in terms of Max Drop, which indicates a better quality test collection.
 The greatest improvement in AUC happens when we increase the pool depth from 20 to 40 in all topic sets we investigate, suggesting that it has a high return on investment.
-Based on our results, if we have enough evaluation budget, using a pool depth of at least 40 seems a reasonable choice.
+Based on our results, if we have a large enough evaluation budget, using a pool depth of at least 40 is a reasonable choice.